steveloughran/formality/styleguide/styleguide.md

 code people start with to use the code.

 If the functionality of a class cannot be used without diving below that API, it's a sign that the API is limited.
+People will end up using your test methods, either because they needed to, or just because they copied your code as a starting point —and it was using those methods.

 For any class which is designed for external invocation, this implies you should think about improving that public API for testability,